440 Huntington Avenue

 Boston, MA 02115-5000

-- MS Computer Engineering, University of Central Florida
+- MS in computer engineering, University of Central Florida

 - BSE, NCERT (India)

-Sunish Gupta is an Accessibility professional delivering his expertise to academia and industry.
+Sunish Gupta is an accessibility professional, delivering his expertise to academia and industry.
 He applies novel and proven approach to integrate accessibility into corporate and development groups.
-He also consults and engages clients to ensure cost-effective accessible design and test solutions in Consumer Technologies, Healthcare and Finance industries.
-Emphasizing smooth integration into complex UCD and Agile development environments, training and advising executives, product managers and cross-functional teams is his specialty.
+He also consults and engages clients to ensure cost-effective accessible design and test solutions in consumer technologies, healthcare, and finance industries.
+Emphasizing smooth integration into complex UCD and Agile development environments, training and advising executives, product managers, and cross-functional teams is his specialty.
 He has more than 20 years of direct industry experience in R&D and marketing.
 He directed the development of the world’s first portable reading machine for the blind in collaboration with Ray Kurzweil.
-He has taught courses about, Accessibility, Inclusiveness and HCI to Computer Science at numerous universities in the Boston area.
-He advises assistive technology projects at MIT, UN, World Bank Group and other global institutions.
-He holds a Masters in Systems Design and Management from MIT Sloan School of Management (2012) and Masters in Computer engineering from University of Central Florida.
-He holds a BS in Physics and a Bachelor of Education from NCERT (India).
+He has taught courses about accessibility, inclusiveness, and HCI at numerous universities in the Boston area.
+Additionally, he advises assistive technology projects at MIT, UN, World Bank Group, and other global institutions.

 What are the specifics of your educational background?

-A Masters in Systems Design and Management from MIT Sloan School of Management (2012) and Masters in Computer Engineering from University of Central Florida.
-A BS in Physics and a Bachelor of Education from NCERT (India)
+I earned a master’s degree in systems design and management from MIT Sloan School of Management and a master’s degree in computer engineering from University of Central Florida, in addition to a Bachelor of Science in physics and a Bachelor of Education from NCERT (India).

-Applying non-traditional strategies to immersive AR/VR experience design.
-Measuring user experience for specially abled people.
+Applying non-traditional strategies to immersive AR/VR experience design and measuring user experience for specially abled people.
 I strongly believe that any user interface can be made accessible to a person with any kind of disability.
-Whether it is an app, website, device, or appliance it is always possible to make it easy to use and ADA compliant, and if designed right, it can work for anyone.
+Whether it is an app, website, device, or appliance, it is always possible to make it easy to use and ADA compliant, and if designed right, it can work for anyone.